-Rocky Butte has historically been an “overlooked and underappreciated” neighborhood known for crime, but the coffee company is working alongside their neighbors to slowly transform “new narratives of hope and possibility in the neighborhood.”
+Rocky Butte has historically been an “overlooked and under-appreciated” neighborhood known for crime.
+However, the coffee company is working alongside their neighbors to slowly transform “new narratives of hope and possibility in the neighborhood.”
 This summer, Rocky Butte Coffee Roasters provided the seed money to launch the community’s first farmer’s market.
-In a neighborhood where there isn’t even a grocery store, offering fresh produce and coffee locally was a big deal, especially for those living in Rocky Butte without a car, Bryan Atkinson added.
-Incorporating Bryan’s real estate experience, next year, they plan to localize roasting and open a café that provides a permanent point of connection for their Rocky Butte neighbors.
+In a neighborhood where there isn’t even a grocery store, offering fresh produce and coffee locally was a big deal.
+Especially for those living in Rocky Butte without a car, Bryan Atkinson added.
+Incorporating Bryan’s real estate experience, next year, they plan to localize roasting and open a café.
+The goal of the café is to provide a permanent point of connection for their Rocky Butte neighbors.

 Business Impact NW was proud to award Rocky Butte Coffee Roasters the title of Best Veteran Small Business and a check for $2,000 at the 4th annual IMPACT Pitch competition this past September (in collaboration with sponsors Foundry Law Group and IBA), and be able to honor James’s military service this Veteran Small Business Week and Veteran’s Day.